Maham-j/Object-Oriented/Understanding Access Modifiers in Python/Guide.md

 - Private members are also called as `dunders` (double underscores) because they have double underscores in their names like `self.__name`.
 - They can't be accessed outside of the class.
--  If we want to access them, we have to create getter setters
+-  If we want to access them, we have to create getter setters.They are called `Mutator Methods`.
 - Or by using class and a single leading underscore and a double leading underscore.
-This technique is called name `mangling`,  to protect the class private and subclass private attributes from being accidentally overwritten by a subclass.
+This technique is called `name mangling`,  to protect the class private and subclass private attributes from being accidentally overwritten by a subclass.
 - Mangling is only done in private data members